We the People

 Americans have earned and deserve a strong and healthy economy.

-Our standing in world affairs has declined significantly — our enemies no longer fear us and our friends no long trust us.
-People want and expect an America that is the most powerful and respected country on the face of the earth.
+Our standing in world affairs has declined significantly - our enemies no longer fear us and our friends no longer trust us.
+People want and expect an America that is the most powerful and respected country on earth.
 The men and women of our military remain the world's best.
-The have been shortchanged in numbers, equipment, and benefits by a Commander in Chief who treats the Armed Forces and our veterans as a necessary inconvenience.
+They have been shortchanged in numbers, equipment, and benefits by a Commander in Chief who treats the Armed Forces and our veterans as a necessary inconvenience.

 The President and the Democratic party have dismantled Americans' system of healthcare.
 They have replaced it with a costly and complicated scheme that limits choices and takes away our freedom.